whitneyburton/portfolios/students/1701-front/kelly_miller/20170421-kelly-miller-m2.md

 I appreciated that we had similar backgrounds, coming from education.
 I think that was very useful in allowing us to work well together.
 You're organized, a good planner, and you're a quick study.

+From Mentor:
+I have enjoyed working with Kelly on small problems and the occasionally project.
+She is enthusiastic about working on the fundamentals of javascript.
+We are working on her being more comfortable communicating her thought process as she works.

 ### Playing a Part

 (ways you supported the larger Turing community)
 Once I became a little more comfortable in the community I made efforts especially during retros and other cohort specific times to become an active participant in the community.
-I attended a couple of lunch roulettes even though mine never worked out, so that I could get to know those outside our mod.
 In addition I participated in a couple of pairings and joined the Pahlka spikes most weeks.
-This is an area I want to continue to improve in by actively trying to get to know those from other mods and attending events such as Joan Clarke.
+I really enjoyed being a member of ironFe this mod and hope to contribute more in the future.

 ------------------